ceph/ceph/doc/cephadm/adoption.rst

       systemctl stop ceph-mds.target
       rm -rf /var/lib/ceph/mds/ceph-*

 #.
-Redeploy RGW daemons.
-Cephadm manages RGW daemons by zone.
-For each
+Redeploy Ceph Object Gateway RGW daemons if deployed.
+Cephadm manages RGW
-   zone, deploy new RGW daemons with cephadm:
+   daemons by zone.
+For each zone, deploy new RGW daemons with cephadm:

    .. prompt:: bash #

       ceph orch apply rgw <svc_id> [--realm=<realm>] [--zone=<zone>] [--port=<port>] [--ssl] [--placement=<placement>]

-   where *<placement>* can be a simple daemon count, or a list of specific hosts (see :ref:`orchestrator-cli-placement-spec`), and the zone and realm arguments are needed only for a multisite setup.
+   where *<placement>* can be a simple daemon count, or a list of specific hosts (see :ref:`orchestrator-cli-placement-spec`).
+The zone and realm arguments are needed only for a multisite setup.

-   After the daemons have started and you have confirmed that they are functioning, stop and remove the old, legacy daemons:
+   After the daemons have started and you have confirmed that they are functioning, stop and remove the legacy daemons:

    .. prompt:: bash #